charleszxiong/point_cloud/README.md

 1. Consider using sin instead of cos or more generally cos(... + constant phase).
 This adds a constant phase shift to the spherical waves.

-2. The formula for $T(x, y)$ above assumes different points in the point cloud are in phase.
+2. The formula for $T(x, y)$ above assumes different points in the point cloud are in-phase.
 What can you do if you give different points different phases?

 3. A point cloud uses points to make out a shape.
 What if you use other elements, such as lines, squares, or other geometric shapes, as building blocks?
-Can you write a word that hovers in space?
+Can you write a word that hovers mid-air?

 4. What if you play with the amplitudes of the points in your point cloud (or other elements) as well as the locations?
 What can you create?